KaraWaldemer/reactNativeDemo/docs/ReactNativeDemo.md

 ## Hot Reloading

-One of the biggest frustrations of mobile development is the constant recompilation.
+One of the biggest frustrations of mobile development is constant recompiling

-React Native fixes that issue.
+React Native fixes that issue

 Notes:
 Just like you can do when using React to develop in the web, when you make a change, you only need to refresh the simulator/emulator to see the change reflected.
 However, if you change any of the native configurations or code, you will have to recompile.
 Since most of your code is written in JavaScript this is usually a much less painful process than purely native solutions.